If you want ideas for businesses, you can start with $10k or less – look no further!

 The initial investment for a product-based business like this will be pretty high as you need to have inventory on hand to sell.
 Purchasing inventory wholesale can be done for under $10,000.

-Amazon and Etsy sellers can make a variety of incomes, $1,000+ per month, depending on how popular your products are and what your profit margins are.
+Amazon and Etsy sellers can make a variety of incomes, $1,000+ per month, depending on how popular your products are and your profit margins.

 28. Promotional Products- AKA Company Swag Creator